Bzzxx/project-google-calendar-dbt/README.md

 ---

 ## 📌 Roadmap
 - Incremental history for events & attendees
-- dbt snapshots for attendee status evolution
-- Visualization dashboards (Tableau / PowerBI)
+- Visualization dashboards in Snowflake
 - Automated anomaly-detection alerts in the pipeline

 ## 🎯 Vision